 Sturdy and comfortable Trail running socks from Saucony, a top sports brand.

-- Made from durable and breathable Polyester and spandex.
+- It is made from durable and breathable Polyester and spandex.

 - Polyester is rapid drying and wicks away moisture.